DashankaNadeeshanDeSilva/Motivation-Letter-Generator-with-LLMs-given-Job-Advertisement/README.md

 This project focuses on LLM based GenAI application to generate Motivation Letters for given Job Advertisements and CV.

 ### Motivation:
-When applying to a job, it is common to submit a cover letter explaining why the candidate is intrested in this role outlining their experience, skills, knowledge and eductaion.
-However, it is also bit of work, where it can leverage LLMs to help with creating one according to the job advertisement and CV.
+When applying to a job, it is common to submit a cover letter explaining why the candidate is interested in this role and outlining their experience, skills, knowledge, and education.
+However, it is also a bit of work, and LLMs can help with creating one according to the job advertisement and CV.

 ### Method:
-The project mainly uses a Streamlit user interface application, where user can enter job adverstisement and CV, then generates a cover letter using an LLM with both inputs.
+The project mainly uses a Streamlit user interface application, where users can enter job advertisements and CVs.
+The application then generates a cover letter using an LLM with both inputs.
 The project uses Groq and Langchanin frameworks in the backend to handle and process data and LLMs.
-The following flow diagrams explains the system architecture.
+The following flow diagrams explain the system architecture.

 ![motivation_letter_gen_project_system_archi.jpg](image/motivation_letter_gen_project_system_archi.jpg)

-* This project utilizes `llama-3.1-70b-versatile` LLM model that is deployed in Groq (cloud) via api-key.
+* This project utilizes `llama-3.1-70b-versatile` LLM model deployed in Groq (cloud server) via api-key.
 * Langchain framework to process data including invoking LLM with prompts, web scraping (to get job post) and process data.

 ### How to use